-A message from the General Conference officers
+Message from the General Conference officers

-PROBABLY no other group of Seventh-day Adventists has a better opportunity to observe and feel the needs of the global Church than the workers at the General Conference.
+Probably no other group of Seventh-day Adventists has a better opportunity to observe and feel the needs of the global church than the workers at the General Conference.
 The General Conference headquarters is in constant contact with practically all parts of the world wherever God's people live and work.